Navid200/xDrip/docs/Display/GraphSmoothing.md

 ## Graph Smoothing
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Display](./Display.md) >> Graph smoothing

-You can enable a low-pass filter to reduce the transients.
-It is impossible to have a low-pass filter that does not cause delay.
-If this was applied to all data, including the current reading, it would add a delay, which would be very bad.
-It is only applied to older readings.
-It does not affect the current or the recent readings.
-Therefore, it does not affect the alert triggers.
-Neither does it affect the data broadcast to Nightscout or AAPS.
+You can enable a low-pass filter to reduce transients.
+It is important to note that a low-pass filter will always introduce some degree of delay.
+Applying this filter to all data, including the current reading, would cause undesirable delays.
+Therefore, the filter is only applied to older readings and does not affect the current or recent readings.
+Consequently, it does not impact alert triggers or the data broadcast to Nightscout or AAPS.

-To enable the filter, enable:
+To enable the filter, navigate to:
 `Settings` &#8722;> `xDrip+ Display Settings` &#8722;> `Graph Settings` &#8722;> `Graph Smoothing` &#8722;> `Enable`
 ![](./images/GraphSmoothingEnable.png)

-After you enable graph smoothing, you can also see the unfiltered readings if you want.
-For that, enable `Settings` &#8722;> `xDrip+ Display Settings` &#8722;> `Graph Settings` &#8722;> `Graph Smoothing` &#8722;> `Show unsmoothed`.
+After enabling graph smoothing, you can also view the unfiltered readings if desired.
+To do this, enable: `Settings` &#8722;> `xDrip+ Display Settings` &#8722;> `Graph Settings` &#8722;> `Graph Smoothing` &#8722;> `Show unsmoothed`.
 <br/>

 ---

 #### **What it does**
-This setting effectively rewrites history on your screen, not the broadcast data.
-The following images show a sequence of snapshots of the main screen with the graph smoothing setting enabled and the unsmoothed points shown as well.
+This setting effectively rewrites the history displayed on your screen without altering the broadcast data.
+The images below illustrate a sequence of snapshots of the main screen with graph smoothing enabled, showing both smoothed and unsmoothed points.

 ![](./images/GraphSmoothingImages1/1.png)